 As part of its annual compensation benchmarking review, the Compensation Committee reviews proxy data from a peer group of companies to assess the reasonableness of NEO compensation.
-The proxy peer group for 2020 consisted of the following selected U.S. public companies that manufacture and market personal care and household products with revenues and market capitalization that were generally comparable in size with the Company, as identified by CAP (the "2020 Proxy Peer Group"):
+The proxy peer group for 2021 consisted of the following selected U.S. public companies that manufacture and market personal care and household products with revenues that were generally comparable in size with the Company, as identified by CAP (the "2021 Proxy Peer Group"):